runderwoman/faaspot-cli/docs/executions.rst

-Get Executions list
+Get Executions List
 -------------------

-To get the current running executions
+To retrieve a list of the current running executions.

 ..  admonition:: CLI
     :class: open-toggle

-    You can get the current running executions using the CLI:
+    You can retrieve a list of the current running executions using the CLI:

     .. code-block:: sh